AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54972-canonical-category-url-doesnt-update.md

 feature: Catalog Management, Products, Categories
 role: Admin, Developer
 ---
-# ACSD-54972: Canonical category URL doesn't update after changing the category URL
+# ACSD-54972: Canonical category URL doesn't update after changing category URL

 The ACSD-54972 patch fixes the issue where the canonical category URL doesn't update after changing the category URL.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
 The patch ID is ACSD-54972.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.